 To some, they may sound like the same thing, but they are actually very different.

-A “buzz cut” is a category of hairstyles which share the common feature of being very short and dependent on the use of a clipper.
+A “buzz cut” is a category of hairstyles that share the common feature of being very short and dependent on the use of a clipper.

 The main types of buzz cut to know are the following: